GED Requirements Overview

 GED State Requirements

 Each state has its own GED eligibility requirements.
 For example, some states may require a test-taker to be at least 18 years old before sitting for the GED exam.
-To determine if you are eligible in your specific state, visit Test-Guide.com's Directory of GED Information By State.
+Review the table below for more information.

 What are the requirements for taking the GED test?

 As mentioned above, each local jurisdiction (whether a state, territory or province) is allowed to set their own requirements for GED eligibility as long as they meet the GEDTS minimum standards (i.e., at least 16 years of age, not enrolled in high school and not a high school graduate).
 In practice the vast majority of the local regions have very similar requirements.

 For example, most states require a GED test taker to be 18 years of age.
 This rule is often intended to discourage students from dropping out of high school early.
 The reasoning is: if students feel that they can drop out of high school at 16 and easily get a GED, then more high school dropouts will occur.

 Most jurisdictions will argue that dropping out of high school will have an adverse impact on a students career prospects (as well as other social implications) so they do not want to do anything to encourage more high school drop outs.

 The other requirements for taking a GED are less controversial.
 All states, territories, and provinces do not allow current high school students or high school graduates to take the GED test.